freechris/odm-ondocker/docs/README_cluster.md

 Before you proceed, install [Docker and Docker Compose](https://docs.docker.com/compose/#installation-and-set-up).

-### Installing ODM
+### Install ODM
 To create Operational Decision Manager docker images, install one of the following components:
 * Decision Center, with the WebSphere Liberty Profile option,
-* Decision Server Rules with the WebSphere Liberty Profile option.
+* Decision Server Rules, with the WebSphere Liberty Profile option.

-Go to the installation directory of ODM and locate the the required WAR files in the directories specified below:
+Go to the installation directory of ODM and locate the required WAR files in the directories specified below:

 *installation_directory/executionserver/applicationservers/WLP855/res.war*